MarcArizaAlborni/VeryRealEngine/README.md

       - Meshes: Set Scales to each axis, axis to import, ignore cameras/lights when a mesh is loaded
       - Import settings are stored in the meta file but they are not loaded properly.

+### Audio Subsytem

+- A loop between two songs starts when the engine executes.
+The time between the change is 30 seconds.
+If you pause one fo those songs, they will resume once It's their time to play.
+Anyway, if you STOP them, they won't play during the lopp anymore until you manually play It on the inspector.
+- The camera has a component listener on It.
+- In each Game Object with and audio source you can Play/Stop/Pause/Resume the audio as your convinience.
+You can also modify the volume of each source or mute directly with the mute checkbox.
+- On the UpBar you can mute all audios at once If you have more than one source playing.
+As well as you can resume them too.

+- The penguin is our static source and the fish our dynamic source.
+Both have spatial audios.

+- If an audio is spatial, more options will be displayed in the inspector.
+- Each Game object has a Spatial OBB.
+Also a sphere is displayed in all spatial audios.
+That sphere represents the size of the are wjere the audio will be heared.
+Obviously you can change the whole size of it.
+- If you move the listener (camera) inside the spatial sphere, the audio will play and the volume will change depending on the position and the distance of the listener from the Game Object.

+- The tunnel has a Reverb Effect.
+It detects when the fish is passing through and changes the audio parameter to a tunnel effect.
+When the fish leaves the tuneel, It automatically restores.

 ### Innovation: